 Chapter 2.
-Geo-Physical Environment
+Geophysical Environment

-Geographical Location of Cavite
+Geographical Location

 Cavite is part of the Philippines' largest island, the Luzon Peninsula.
 Found in the southern portion, Cavite belongs to Region IV-A or the CALABARZON region.
-It is bounded by the provinces of Batangas in the south, Laguna in the east, Rizal in the northeast, Metro Manila and Manila Bay in the north, and West Philippine Sea in the west.
-Cavite has the GPS coordinates of 14.2456° N, 120.8786° E. Its proximity to Metro Manila gives the Province significant edge in terms of economic development.
+The provinces of Batangas in the south, Laguna in the east, Rizal in the northeast, Metro Manila and Manila Bay in the north, and West Philippine Sea in the west bounds the Province.
+Cavite has the GPS coordinates of 14.2456° N, 120.8786° E. Its proximity to Metro Manila gives the province a significant edge in terms of economic development.